Free Quote: 800-272-5490 Customer Service: 800-237-0799 Text: 833-621-1881

 Kitchen Ventilation Oven Hood

-There are two different types of ventilation system: updraft and downdraft.
+There are two different types of ventilation systems: updraft and downdraft.
 Both are examples of "exhaust systems," where the offending odors and particulates are removed via a duct system to the exterior of the house.

 • Downdraft systems are part of the cooking appliances themselves.
 They suck the contaminants across the cooktop, trapping them before they can rise up into the living space, and then pull them down through a duct that leads out of the home.
 Not only are these less visually disruptive, they are also a popular choice when homeowners install cooking appliances in a kitchen island.
 Do keep in mind that downdraft ventilation is not as effective as updraft systems.
 Also, since the blower action happens closer to the surface, gas cooktop flames can be affected a bit - as if they are pulled in a slightly sideways direction.